Is Sex Binary if Sexual Reproduction Is Binary?

 By gender/sex mosaic, Hyde et al. mean having at least one element with the female-end form and at least one element with the male-end form.
 For example, even though part of the hypothalamus is, on average, two times bigger in men than in women, its size falls in the female range in about 30% of men, according to the authors.

-34. The assumption of…prevalent gender stereotypes is that males and females are vastly different in their personality, abilities, interests, attitudes, and behavioral tendencies.
-This assumption is referred to as the gender differences hypothesis … We utilized data from over 20,000 individual studies and over 12 million participants … [A]cross most topic areas in psychological science, the difference between males and females is small or very small.
+32. The assumption of…prevalent gender stereotypes is that males and females are vastly different in their personality, abilities, interests, attitudes, and behavioral tendencies … [A]cross most topic areas in psychological science, the difference between males and females is small or very small.

 Agustin Fuentes.
 Busting Myths About Sex and Gender